 We require electronic applications for all platting projects, except for full subdivisions.
-You can use the DPD Project Portal to submit your electronic plans.
+You can use the Seattle DCI Project Portal to submit your electronic plans.

 Your project may require State Environmental Policy Act (SEPA) review if you are subdividing property within or near the following environmentally critical areas:

 We charge an hourly review fee based on our Fee Subtitle.
 You need to pay a minimum fee when you submit your land use application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.